MP Estate Planning UK

 Initial Reactions to the Tax

 As we examine the evolution of inheritance tax, it becomes clear that the 1894 budget speech was a pivotal moment.
-It not only introduced a new tax but also set the stage for future reforms and discussions around wealth distribution and fiscal responsibility.
+It not only introduced a unified death duty but also established the progressive principle that remains at the heart of the modern IHT system — where a flat rate of 40% applies to everything above the nil rate band.

 The Evolution of Inheritance Tax Legislation